Seizya/Seifuncs/README.md

 4. Write `<script src="./Seifuncs/help.js"></script>` if you want to use help.

 # Contents
-Do `SeHelp( command )`
+Do `SeHelp( command )`<br/>
-I am not an English speaker, so I use translation software.
-So there are many incorrect translations and grammars.
-Maybe you will come back.
+I am not an English speaker, so I use translation software. -> there are many incorrect translations and grammars.
 ### Command
 Blank : Func List.
 Func Name : Explanatory text

-# license
+# License
 It is basically free only for redistribution and use other than commercial purpose use.
 If you want to use it for commercial purposes, please contact my e-mail.
 Do not modify the last 8 lines.